 On successful completion of this course with the required average mark (and any required bridging) you may be eligible to apply for entry into year 2 of the BSc (Hons) Sport & Exercise Science or BSc (Hons) Sports Studies (with required average mark of 65%).

-Alternatively, you may have the opportunity to apply to other Colleges/Universities to complete your undergraduate degree or go straight into employment.
+Alternatively, you may have the opportunity to apply to other Colleges/Universities to complete your undergraduate degree.

 HOW TO APPLY